traefik/hub/api-management/1-getting-started/README.md

 ingressroute.traefik.io/apiportal created
 ```

-The API Portal should be accessible on http://api.docker.localhost
+The API Portal should be accessible on http://api.docker.localhost.

-You should be able to log in with the admin user.
+Now, we should be able to log in with the admin user and create a token for the user:

 ![API Portal Log in](./images/api-portal-login.png)

-And create a token for this user:

 ![API Portal Create Token](./images/api-portal-create-token.png)